rich30041/Homework-Good-README-Generator/README.md

 ## License
-GNU GPL v3.0
+MIT

 ## Questions
-	Reach out to me with any questions at slssl@someserver.com
+	Reach out to me with any questions at test@someweb.com